 States across the U.S. rely on standardized tests to measure the performance of elementary, middle, and high school students — and, increasingly, to evaluate the effectiveness of their schools and teachers.
 But test scores alone are not a foolproof way to make these assessments, according to John Carroll University education professor Yi Shang, Ph.D.

-Evaluations of student growth and teacher as well as school effectiveness based on standardized tests are problematic, she explains, in part because measurement-errors of the test scores are not always being taken into account in the analyses.
+Evaluations of student growth and teacher as well as school effectiveness based on standardized tests are problematic, she explains.
+In part, that’s because measurement errors of the test scores are not always being taken into account in the analyses.
 A recent study by Shang offers a new approach to help reduce these biases, providing a more accurate picture of student growth and school performance.

 Shang examined the student growth percentile model, which has been approved by the U.S. Department of Education and currently adopted by more than 30 states to evaluate and project student growth.
 Her research suggests that, when testing data are analyzed using the student growth percentile model (and, most likely, other popular models as well), the results contain systematic biases rather than random errors.